zinka88/Identifying-Groups/README.md

-# Code for identifying groups under and overpredicted by heatlh plan payment risk
+# Code for identifying groups under and overpredicted by health plan payment risk
 Code for identifying groups under and overpredicted by health plan payment risk

 # Programs